bsnsk/wenjiu-node/README.md

 - view request history, [GET] @ `/api/users/requests` with
   - `userid` and
   - `token`.
+  - (optional) `last_time` , a timestamp in ms indicating used as a cursor for request creation time. e.g. `/api/users/requests?last_time=1480832617296`.
+    If provided with this parameter, the server will only send back requests created in prior to this time.

 - view response history, [GET] @ `/api/users/responses` with
   - `userid` and